Your Guide to the Socket Bone Graft Procedure

 Second, you must be firm about smoking.
 There is no room for negotiation here.
 Smoking slows healing by restricting blood flow, which starves the new graft of the oxygen and nutrients it needs to integrate.
 It dramatically increases the risk of infection and complete graft failure.
 Make it clear that they should avoid smoking entirely during the healing period.

-How to Manage Pain, Swelling, and Prevent Infection
+Managing Pain, Swelling, and Infection Risk

 A solid plan for managing discomfort will make the patient’s recovery much smoother.
 Instruct them to use ice packs on the outside of their cheek for 20-minute intervals during the first 24 to 48 hours to reduce swelling.
 Prescribe or recommend appropriate pain medication and advise them to take it as directed, even before significant pain begins.